2020/21 Conestoga College

 - Learn about your campus and local community through community engaged learning opportunities and volunteer opportunities.

-- Support diversity and inclusion by participating in initiatives supported by Conestoga's Diversity and Inclusion programming.
+- Support equity, diversity and inclusion by participating in initiatives, workshops and events offered by the Student Engagement Department.

 - Share experiences and gain cultural awareness by participating in English Conversation Programming.